 Museum of Natural Sciences, Raleigh

-North Carolina’s most-visited museum is great for all ages and is especially awesome for kids.
+The NC Museum of Natural Sciences is North Carolina’s most-visited museum and great for all ages and is especially awesome for kids.

 Permanent exhibits include natural North Carolina from the mountains to the sea, a butterfly room, prehistoric specimens and recreations, and the really cool Arthropod Zoo.